 \paragraph{Implementation and hyperparameters} All methods are implemented in Tensorflow 2.0 using the TensorFlow Recommenders (TFRS) framework.\footnote{\url{https://github.com/tensorflow/recommenders}} For a fair comparison, all models are identical except for the embedding component.
-Following other studies~\citep{naumov2019deep,DBLP:conf/www/WangSCJLHC21}, we use the same embedding dimension for all features ($d = 39, 32$ and $30$ for Criteo, Avazu, and Movielens respectively).
-This is followed by a stack of 1-2 DCN cross layers and 1-2 DNN feed-forward layers -- we provide a full description of the architecture in \Cref{app:experiments}.
+Following other studies~\citep{naumov2019deep,DBLP:conf/www/WangSCJLHC21}, we use the same embedding dimension for all features ($d \in \{39, 32, 30\}$ for Criteo, Avazu, and Movielens, respectively).
+This is followed by a stack of 1-2 DCN layers and 1-2 DNN feed-forward layers---we provide a full description of the architecture in \Cref{app:experiments}.
 We run a grid search to tune all embedding algorithm hyperparameters and conduct five runs per combination.
 When allocating embedding parameters to features, we size tables based on the cardinality of their vocabulary (e.g., a feature with 10\% of the total vocabulary receives 10\% of the memory budget).

-\paragraph{Results} Table~\ref{tab:academic_results} shows the results for academic datasets.
-We give three points on the parameter-accuracy tradeoff and highlight the pareto-optimal choices, but present the full tradeoff (including standard deviations across runs) in \Cref{app:experiments}.
-Figure~\ref{fig:pareto} presents the Pareto frontier of the parameter-accuracy tradeoff for all multiplexed and non-multiplexed methods.
+\paragraph{Results} \Cref{tab:academic_results} shows the results for the academic datasets.
+We give three points on the parameter-accuracy tradeoff and highlight the Pareto-optimal choices, but present the full tradeoff (including standard deviations across runs) in \Cref{app:experiments}. \Cref{fig:pareto} shows the Pareto frontier of the parameter-accuracy tradeoff for all multiplexed and non-multiplexed methods.
 We observe that feature multiplexing is Pareto-optimal.
-We also find that unified hash embeddings outperform several embedding techniques (e.g., ROBE-Z) that were previously SOTA.
-This is particularly true for low-memory tables---at 10x compression, unified embedding outperforms all existing (non-multiplexed) baselines on Criteo.
+Interestingly, the multiplexed hashing trick outperforms several embedding techniques (e.g., ROBE-Z) that were previously SOTA.

+Collisionless embeddings are included in our benchmark evaluation only to provide an optimistic headroom reference point.
+Collisionless tables are often impossible to deploy in industrial recommendation systems since feature vocabularies can be massive and change dynamically due to churn.
+Multiplexing provides a significant improvement to methods that are fast, implementable, and orders of magnitude cheaper to train and serve than collisionless embeddings.

+For significance tests comparing multiplexed methods to their corresponding non-multiplexed baseline (rather than the strongest baseline), see \Cref{app:experiments}. \Cref{app:experiments} also contains additional details about Criteo and Avazu, including an explanation for the collisionless-hash embedding performance gap on Criteo.

-\subsection{Industrial Deployments of Unified embedding in Web-scale Systems}
+\subsection{Industrial Deployments of Unified Embedding in Web-Scale Systems}